-While the distribution of Grove Co. brand products was not material to our financial results in 2021, we expect retail expansion to be a significant driver of growth and revenue in future years.
+While the distribution of Grove Co. brand products was not material to our financial results in 2021 or for the six months ended June 30, 2022, we expect retail expansion to be a significant driver of growth and revenue in future years.
 We believe the Target partnership is significant because it reflects a meaningful proof point that our products and brands can compete in the retail market, which is significantly larger than the direct-to-consumer market.
 In 2022, we more than doubled our assortment at Target, adding categories and expanding marketing support as part of our continued collaboration.
 Furthermore, we recently announced our expanded retail footprint with entry into Kohl's, Meijer and Giant Eagle as we continue to expand our omnichannel presence.